Review of Police Misconduct and Civil Rights Law

 These are far from the only types of police misconduct, though.
 Here are a few other examples of police brutality or misconduct:

 - False arrest,

 - Falsification of evidence,

-Regardless of whether the injuries or death were the result of inadequate training or deliberate violence, police departments and the city that employs them are responsible for the behavior of their law enforcement officers.
+Regardless of whether the injuries or death resulted from inadequate training or deliberate violence, police departments and the city that employs them are responsible for the behavior of their law enforcement officers.

-Any instance when an officer's conduct violates an individual's constitutional rights may warrant legal action.
+When an officer's conduct violates an individual's constitutional rights, any instance may warrant legal action.

-Before you take action, it's important to speak with an attorney to understand whether you have a viable claim.
+Before you take action, it's essential to speak with an attorney to understand whether you have a viable claim.

 Civil Rights Protecting Against Police Brutality